-- Fifty-five percent of all hidden camera cases were cleared by arrest, compared to only 25 percent of control group cases. - · Forty-eight percent of the robbers at hidden camera sites were eventually identified, arrested and convicted, compared to only 19 percent of control group robbers. - Commercial robbery in Seattle declined by 38 percent in the one-year period following project onset; non-commercial robberies increased by 6.7 percent in that same period. - · Case processing time from arrest to conviction was approximately one month shorter for hidden camera cases than for control group cases.
+- Fifty-five percent of all hidden camera cases were cleared by arrest, compared to only 25 percent of control group cases. - Forty-eight percent of the robbers at hidden camera sites were eventually identified, arrested and convicted, compared to only 19 percent of control group robbers. - Commercial robbery in Seattle declined by 38 percent in the one-year period following project onset; non-commercial robberies increased by 6.7 percent in that same period. - Case processing time from arrest to conviction was approximately one month shorter for hidden camera cases than for control group cases.

-The Seattle project is relatively simple. straightforward and inexpensive, requiring only one staff member.
+The Seattle project is relatively simple, straightforward and inexpensive, requiring only one staff member.
 It requires technical skills which are widely available or easily learned.
-As an ever greater plus, it is likely to be greeted warmly by local merchants in any community.
-Seattle plans to make the camera project a permanent part of the City's anti-crime program.
+As an even greater plus, it is likely to be greeted warmly by local merchants in any community.
+Hidden cameras are now operating in 100 Seattle businesses, and project costs have been incorporated into the Police Department's budget.